dsoftwareinc/django-rq-scheduler/docs/index.md

     end
     loop Scheduler process - loop forever
-        scheduler ->> schedule: check whether there are jobs that should be scheduled for execution critical there are jobs that should be executed scheduler ->> schedule: remove jobs to be executed scheduler ->> queue: add jobs to be executed end
+        scheduler ->> schedule: check whether there are jobs that should be scheduled for execution critical there are jobs that are scheduled to be executed scheduler ->> schedule: remove jobs to be scheduled scheduler ->> queue: enqueue jobs to be executed end
-        scheduler ->> scheduler: sleep
+        scheduler ->> scheduler: sleep interval (See SCHEDULER_INTERVAL) end
-    end
 ```